 Most people give up the moment they hit roadblocks in trying to actualize their goals.
-They become trapped in what experts call a knowledge-action gap.
-They know what they should do but cannot get themselves to do those things.
+They become trapped in what experts call a knowledge-action gap: They know what they should do but cannot get themselves to do those things.
 As they indulge in this limiting process, their brains create patterns that strengthen the habit by stopping them from taking actions.
 It links to pain and reinforcing actions.
 It links to pleasure.
 This is what behavioral psychology is called associative conditioning.

-Stop waiting for motivation and start chasing your goals.
-Prime your mind that obstacles will arise — people will call you crazy, old friendships could fail, the wheels might come off — but you must keep pushing the status quo!
+Stop waiting for motivation and start working towards your goals.
+Prime your mind that obstacles will arise — people will call you crazy, old friendships could fail, the wheels might come off — but you must keep pushing the boundary!